kiok46/Wrapping-Cpp-using-Cython/tut-4/README.md

-# Creating a cython wrapper class with nully constructor.
+# Creating a cython wrapper class winthout nully constructor

 "except +" : If the C++ code or the initial memory allocation raises an exception due to failure, this